Bacone College: Campus

 One of the first buildings to be erected was Rockefeller Hall, a three-story building made possible by a $10,000 contribution from philanthropist John D. Rockefeller.
 "Old Rock," as it came to be called, served as classroom, dormitory, dining hall, chapel, teacher quarters and administration building.
 It was razed in 1938 and a Memorial Chapel was built in its place.
 That was destroyed by fire but was reconstructed in the 1990s.
 The historic buildings of the campus contribute to the Bacone College Historic District, which was listed on the National Register of Historic Places in 2014.

 The campus contains many other reminders of Bacone's history, tradition, and goals.
 One of these is a small cemetery, the final resting place of Bacone presidents Almon C. Bacone (1880–1896) and Benjamin D. Weeks (1918–1941), as well as others associated with the school.
 A "stone bible" sculpture marks the spot on which President Bacone and Joseph Samuel Murrow and Daniel Rogers, two Baptist missionaries and trustees, knelt in prayer to dedicate the college.
 The names of all the college's presidents are inscribed on its surface.

 Other structures on campus include The Indian Room at the Bacone College Library, which holds many of the papers of Almon C. Bacone; and, the McCombs Gallery, which features a large cross-section of Native American art.
 This includes artwork by Richard "Dick" West (Southern Cheyenne), an alumnus, former director of the art department and professor emeritus.
 This artist is best known for his traditional Plains-style artwork.
 The gallery also holds work by Woody Crumbo (Citizen Potawatomi), the only American Indian to receive a Julius Rosenwald Fellowship.
 Collectively, the modernist Flatstyle painting movement developed by Blue Eagle, Crumbo, West, and others is known as the Bacone school.

 In 2011 Bacone College acquired the Northpointe Shopping Center, which it renamed the Bacone Commons.
 The college moved the campus library and important offices there.
 Bacone sold Northpointe in the Summer of 2018.

 Centers

-Bacone College has three centers to help fulfill its historic mission of American Indian and Christian education.
+Bacone College had three centers to help fulfill its historic mission of American Indian and Christian education.